Anusha-Rajarajan/Experiment--04-Interfacing-digital-output-with-arduino-ultrasonic-sensor/README.md

 # EXPERIMENT-NO--05-Distance measurement using Ultrasonic sensor

 ## AIM:
-To interface an ultrasonic sensor to measure the obstracle.
+To measure the distance of the given obstacle using ultrasonic sensor (HC - SR04).

 ### COMPONENTS REQUIRED:
 1.	ultrasonic sensor module HC-SR04